Full Synopsis

 After the party, Alex goes to see why Marty is upset.
 Marty tries to convince Alex to travel into the wild with him.
 Alex refuses but exclaims that he is there for him if he needs anything (“Best Friends”).
 Marty decides to leave without Alex.

 Alex, Melman, Gloria and Marty all find themselves on the beach of a beautiful island.
-They discuss to which zoo they think they have been transferred.
+They discuss which zoo they think they have been transferred to.
 They rejoice in the fact they are all alive and together, but Alex is mad at Marty for making them leave their home.
-They then meet Mort, a tiny lemur, followed by Lynn and Lars Lemur, who are panicking about "The Foosa" following them.
-Alex unintentionally scares the Foosa Leader when he tries to find zoo officials, saving the lemurs.
-The lemurs insist that they follow them to meet their king, King Julien the Thirteenth.
-The lemur king’s advisor, Maurice, joins them and welcomes them to Madagascar.
-King Julien then arrives and introduces himself (“Welcome to Me”), following that with a song about his passion for having a good time (“I Like to Move It”).
+They then meet Mort, a tiny lemur, followed by Lynn and Lars Lemur who are pancaking about ‘The Foosa’ following them.
+Alex unintentionally scares the Foosa Leader when he tries to find zoo officials saving the lemurs.
+The lemurs insist that they follow them to meet their king, King Julien the 13th.
+Maurice the Lemur, the lemur king’s advisor, joins them and welcomes them to Madagascar.
+King Julien then arrives and introduces himself (“Welcome to Me”) and then sings about his passion for having a good time (“I Like To Move It”).

-The penguins are found, still on the ship but clearly freezing and miserable as they make their way up north.
+The penguins are found still on the ship but clearly freezing and miserable as they make their way up north.
 They make it there and quickly turn around to head back south (“Sea Shanty – Reprise”).

 Show History